 Before seeding, growers can refer to the germination guides we provide for each crop, to determine whether the soil is cool enough for optimal germination.
-Surprisingly, many of the vegetables we think of as cool-weather crops will germinate at very warm temperatures: Brassicas in general germinate very well in a very warm greenhouse, so shade cloth is not generally needed.
-Cabbage and cauliflower will germinate at 100°F/37.8°C, carrots and onions at 95°F/35°C, turnips at 105°F/40.6°C. But they won't thrive if the temperature remains that high, because there are other growth stages that are more sensitive to heat.
+Surprisingly, many of the vegetables we think of as cool-weather crops will germinate at very warm temperatures: Brassicas in general germinate very well in a very warm greenhouse, for instance, so shade cloth is not generally needed.
+Cabbage and cauliflower will germinate at 100°F/37.8°C, carrots and onions at 95°F/35°C, turnips at 105°F/40.6°C. But importantly, most varieties of these crops will not thrive if the temperature remains that high, because the plants must go through other growth stages that are more sensitive to heat.

 - Browse our Heat-Tolerant Broccoli Varieties.

 - For suggestions on timing your broccoli plantings for warmer conditions, refer to our Broccoli Planting Program.

 - For additional tips on timing, temperature, fertility, and watering of broccoli and other brassica crops, see our article on Success with Brassicas.

 BRUSSELS SPROUTS, CABBAGE & CHINESE CABBAGE

 - All Brussels sprouts, cabbage, and Chinese cabbage varieties perform reasonably well in areas with moderate summer heat.

 - In areas of extreme heat and/or humidity, however, such as the US Southeast, Deep South, and Florida, these brassica crops will perform well only if transplanted after the hottest part of summer has passed.

 - Beyond germination stage, cauliflower detests hot weather.